ibm-cloud-docs/netezza/admins/nztool.md

 1. You can set the `APISERVER_URL`, `NZ_USER`, and `NZ_PASSWORD` environment variables and forgo specifying the `-apiserver`, `-u`, and `-pw` options when you are running `nz` commands.
 {: tip}

+Beginning with 11.2.2.10, the `APISERVER_URL` must be used instead of the host argument.
+To ensure optimal performance, you should redownload `nzcli` at least every other release.
+With the upgrade to 11.2.3.1, you should now utilize `nzcli` versions from either 11.2.3.0 or 11.2.3.1.
+{: note}

 - Full syntax:

    ```sh